Snakebite Envenoming in Africa: Diagnostics, Treatment Gaps, and Emerging Medical Technologies

 Executive Summary

-Snakebite envenoming remains one of Africa’s most under-addressed public health emergencies, despite causing tens of thousands of deaths and hundreds of thousands of disabilities annually.
-Classified by the World Health Organization (WHO) as a neglected tropical disease, snakebite disproportionately affects rural and agricultural populations where access to timely diagnostics, antivenom, and supportive care is limited.
+Snakebite envenoming remains one of Africa’s most under-addressed public health emergencies, despite causing tens of thousands of deaths and hundreds of thousands of cases of long-term disability each year.
+Recognized by the World Health Organization (WHO) as a neglected tropical disease (NTD), snakebite disproportionately affects rural, agricultural, and pastoralist populations where access to timely diagnosis, effective antivenom, and supportive care is limited.

-While antivenom remains the cornerstone of treatment, systemic failures—including inadequate supply chains, poor cold-chain infrastructure, limited diagnostic capability, and insufficient clinician training—continue to undermine outcomes.
-At the same time, advances in rapid diagnostics, recombinant antivenoms, digital surveillance tools, and decentralized care models present a significant opportunity to modernize snakebite management across the continent.
+Although antivenom therapy remains the cornerstone of clinical management, systemic failures—including weak supply chains, inadequate cold-chain infrastructure, limited diagnostic capacity, and insufficient clinician training—continue to undermine outcomes across much of the continent.
+At the same time, advances in rapid venom diagnostics, next-generation antivenoms, digital surveillance tools, and decentralized care models present a significant opportunity to modernize snakebite prevention and treatment.

-This article examines the epidemiological burden of snakebite envenoming in Africa, evaluates current clinical and technological responses, identifies critical system gaps, and explores emerging medical technologies with the potential to transform prevention, diagnosis, and treatment.
-It concludes with policy and investment priorities for governments, donors, manufacturers, and health system leaders.
+This article examines the epidemiological burden of snakebite envenoming in Africa, reviews current clinical and technological responses, identifies critical system gaps, and evaluates emerging medical technologies with the potential to transform care delivery.
+It concludes with policy, procurement, and investment priorities for governments, donors, manufacturers, and health system leaders.

 1. Problem Definition and Public Health Context

-Snakebite envenoming causes an estimated 81,000–138,000 deaths globally each year, with Africa bearing a significant share of this burden.
-Sub-Saharan Africa alone accounts for over one million snakebites annually, resulting in tens of thousands of deaths and long-term disabilities such as limb necrosis, amputations, and chronic kidney injury (WHO, 2023).
+Snakebite envenoming causes an estimated 81,000–138,000 deaths globally each year, with Africa bearing a substantial proportion of this burden (WHO; Lancet Commission on Snakebite Envenoming).
+Sub-Saharan Africa is estimated to experience over one million snakebites annually, resulting in tens of thousands of deaths and a large number of survivors living with permanent disability, including limb necrosis, amputations, chronic kidney disease, and psychological trauma.

 The burden is concentrated among: